ojosproject/website/docs/url/meeting-reports.md

 Since finals week is almost here, developers were given the option of learning Rust with [Tour of Rust](https://tourofrust.com/) or studying for finals.

+### Engineering
+Engineering did a practice CAD modeling exercise with Onshape software to familiarize with user interface and operations.

 ## May 30, 2024